This post was written by my husband who took a three week tour of famous stops along the Silk Road.

 “Are you… a missionary?”
-That’s what a surprised Chinese cabin steward asked me, politely incredulous, after I told him that my Air China flight from California to Beijing was just another leg on my way to Ürümqi, the capital of China’s restive, western Xinjiang province.
+That’s what a surprised Chinese flight attendant asked me, politely incredulous after I told him that my Air China flight from California to Beijing was just another leg on my way to Ürümqi, the capital of China’s restive, western Xinjiang province.

 He was doubly surprised when I replied that, no, I was not on a religious mission, but just an interested American tourist.

 In English, Xinjiang translates literally as “New Frontier.”
 It’s a very evocative name, I’ve always thought.
-But for substantially every Chinese person I’ve ever met in China, almost none of whom had ever actually been to this lightly populated region in Northwest China, the name seems to connote danger and/or terrorism, and a little mystery, with little to interest them otherwise.
+But for substantially every Chinese person I’ve ever met in China, almost none of whom had ever actually been to this lightly populated region in Northwest China, the name seems to connote uncertainty, and a little mystery, with little to interest them otherwise.

 That’s one of the reasons I had long wanted to visit there.

 You can save on tickets, tours, and hotels through my affiliations.
 If you make purchases through some links in this post, I may be compensated.
 Our editorial guidelines.